nidhigiridhar/cse110-w21-group35/specs/branch-pull-request.md

-## Branching
+## Branching and pull requests
-*Feel free to use the source control is VSCode instead of the terminal*
+*Feel free to use the source control in VSCode or github.com instead of the terminal*

 Before adding and committing changes,
 1. If a branch has not been created for the feature you are currently working on, create a branch.